 When a vessel is approaching, entering and leaving the Westsluis Terneuzen, lock approach system approved by the Common Nautical Authority must be active.

 Article 5.
 Visibility

-When a vessel is sailing up and down the canal, horizontal visibility around the vessel should be at least 1.000 metres.
+When a vessel is sailing up and down the canal, horizontal visibility around the vessel should be at least 1000 m.

 Article 6.
 Wind force